saikrishnanakkala/Coursera_Capstone/README.md

-# car-accidents-
+# car-accidents
-This project aims to use histirical data to explora car accidents.
+This project aims to use histirical data to explore car accidents.